Oddiyana: Odisha

 An alternate theory places its location in what is now the modern Indian state of Odisha, through a case founded upon "literary, archeological and iconographic evidence".
 Scholars championing this location contend that the name Oḍḍiyāna derives from the Dravidian ', denoting a native or indigenous person of ' ("Odisha") or from Oṭṭiyam, Telugu for Oḍra. ' is also the Middle Indic form of Udyāna "garden," the name by which Xuanzang knew the region around Odisha.

 Confusion about the identity of Oddiyana is conflated with confusion about the identity of Indrabhuti as Donaldson (2001: p.
 11) observes:

 In his argument, P. C. Bagchi states that there are two distinct series of names in Tibetan: (1) O-rgyān, U-rgyān, O-ḍi-yā-na, and (2) O-ḍi-vi-śā, with the first series connected with Indrabhūti, i.e., Oḍiyăna and Uḍḍiyāna, while the second series falls back on Oḍi and Oḍiviśa, i.e., Uḍra (Odisha) and has nothing to do with Indrabhūti.
 N.K.
 Sahu objects, however, and points out that these two sets of names are seldom distinguished in Buddhist Tantra literature, and opines that the words Oḍa, Oḍra, Uḍra, Oḍiviśa and Oḍiyāna are all used as variants of Uḍḍiyāna.
 In the Sādhanamālā, he further points out, Uḍḍiyāna is also spelt as Oḍrayāna while in the Kālikā Purāṇa, as indicated earlier, it is spelt either Uḍḍiyāna or Oḍra.
 There is also evidence, Sahu continues, that Indrabhūti is the king of Odisha rather than of the Swāt valley.
 The Caturāsiti-siddha-Pravṛtti, for example, mentions him as the king of Oḍiviśa while Cordier, in his Bṣtān-ḥgyur catalogue, gives sufficient indications of his being the king of Orissa.
 Also, in his famous work Jñānasiddhi, king Indrabhūti opens it with an invocation to Lord Jagannātha, a deity intimately associated with Odisha and with no other area of India.

 Arguments contending this stand have also been put forward.
-But this is improbable; the Chinese sources refer to Orissa as Wu-T'u or Ota or Wu-cha, while the Tibetans refer to Orissa as Odivisa which must be different from Urgyan or Wu-chang.
-Moreover, Orissa became a centre of Täntrika Buddhism after the 7th century A.D., while the Swat valley was a centre of Tantric Buddhism long before 700 A.D.
+But this is improbable; the Chinese sources refer to Odisha as Wu-T'u or Ota or Wu-cha, while the Tibetans refer to Orissa as Odivisa which must be different from Urgyan or Wu-chang.
+Moreover, Odisha became a centre of Täntrika Buddhism after the 7th century A.D., while the Swat Valley was a centre of Tantric Buddhism long before 700 A.D.

-In ancient Indian literature the extreme north-western region of the country, especially Uddiyana, Gandhara, Kapisa and Tukhara, find frequent mention.
+In ancient Indian literature the extreme north-western region of the country, especially Uddiyana, Gandhara, Kapisa and Tushara, find frequent mention.
 A Kushan inscription mentions a monk Jivaka Odiyanaka, being the earliest epigraphic reference to Uddiyana.
-It is certainly not in Orissa or Odivisa.
+It is certainly not in Odisha or Odivisa.
 The Vihära of Huviska to which Jivaka Odiyanaka made gift of a pillar was in the north-west.
 Xuanzang entered India from the north-west route and his biographer clearly locates Udyana's capital in North-West.
-Faxian, who also came from that pass clearly says that Udyana lay in the north on the Swat river.
+Faxian, who also came from that pass clearly says that Udyana lay in the north on the Swat River.